Right, soundbites 9, 10, 11, and 12 are next on the agenda if we get to them.

 Back after this, folks.

-It's open line Friday tomorrow, my friends.
+It's Open Line Friday tomorrow, my friends.

-We'll be back here in 21 hours.
+We'll back here in 21 hours.

 And it'll go by very, very quickly.